By Eleanor Baranofsky

 Hitting the weights for the first time can be daunting.

-There are men grunting as weights slam to the ground making you wonder if you have to make a lot of noise to lift weights.
+Men are grunting as weights slam to the ground making you wonder if you have to make a lot of noise to lift weights.

 There are contraptions everywhere with various hinges, and pivot points that conjure images of electric chairs.

 There are gatherings of 2-5 people around one machine leaving you wondering if you need to incorporate one into your home decor for a conversation starter.